ozkary/data-engineering-mta-turnstile/Step3-Orchestration/README.md

 - Copy the GCP credentials account

 ### Install the prefect blocks and install our custom blocks for GCP credentials and GCS access

+> Blocks are a secured way to download credentials and secrets that are used by your applications.

 ```
 $ prefect cloud login
 $ prefect block register -m prefect_gcp